EbookFoundation/free-programming-books/docs/CODE_OF_CONDUCT.md

 * Personal attacks
 * Trolling or insulting/derogatory comments
 * Public or private harassment
 * Publishing other's private information, such as physical or electronic addresses, without explicit permission
 * Other unethical or unprofessional conduct

+# Enforcement
-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that do not align with this Code of Conduct.
+Ban temporarily or permanently any contributor who engages in unacceptable behavior.

 By adopting this Code of Conduct, project maintainers commit themselves to fairly and consistently applying these principles to every aspect of managing this project.
 Project maintainers who do not follow or enforce the Code of Conduct may be permanently removed from the project team.

+# Scope
 This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.